InioX/matugen/README.md

 - MacOS
 - NetBSD
 > [!WARNING]
-> Matugen only supports setting the wallpaper and restarting apps on Linux and NetBSD for now.
+> Matugen does not support setting the wallpaper on MacOS for now.

 <h2>
      <sub>